HomeUpdated to 2025 tax year

 Once taxable income is determined, we can calculate both the federal and Ontario tax before applying any tax credits.

-Ontario also applies a surtax on higher-income individuals, but this does not apply to typical tax clinic clients.
+Rates are higher for incomes above these amounts.
+As well, Ontario applies a surtax on higher-income individuals, but this won’t apply to typical tax clinic clients.

-In addition, Ontario charges an Ontario Health Premium:
+In addition to tax, Ontario charges an Ontario Health Premium:

 Step 5: Subtract Non-Refundable Tax Credits to get Net Federal and Ontario Taxes